AI & Automation

 Recording meetings comes with real responsibilities.
 Before rolling out any AI meeting transcription tool, you need to understand the legal landscape.
 In the United States, many states require all-party consent for recorded conversations, according to the National Conference of State Legislatures.

 Always disclose that a meeting is being recorded.
-Most transcription bots announce themselves when they join — but it’s still good practice to confirm consent explicitly, especially with external guests or clients.
+Most transcription bots announce themselves when they join, but it’s still good practice to confirm consent explicitly, especially with external guests or clients who may be in a different state or jurisdiction.

-If your team also relies on cloud-based tools for file storage, it’s worth reviewing your full setup.
-Our guide to cloud storage options for small businesses covers what to look for in terms of security and cost.
+Teams that also rely on cloud-based tools for file storage should review their full setup.
+Our guide to cloud storage options for small businesses covers what to look for on the security and cost front.

 How to Get the Most Out of AI Meeting Transcription Tools

 Teams that build these habits see the biggest gains.
 According to Harvard Business Review, structured follow-up after meetings increases accountability and project completion rates significantly.
-AI transcription tools make that kind of follow-through almost effortless.
+AI transcription makes that kind of follow-through almost effortless, but only if someone actually reads the summary.

-If your interest in AI productivity tools extends to financial workflows, you might also enjoy our piece on how AI finance assistants save time and boost productivity.
+For teams where AI productivity tools extend into financial workflows, our piece on how AI finance assistants save time and boost productivity covers what works and what to watch out for.

 Frequently Asked Questions